-Kathy enjoys engaging in professional writing, and she has been published in periodicals including Flute Talk, The Instrumentalist, National Association of College Wind and Percussion Instructors (NACWPI) Journal, and Canadian Music Educator/Musicien éducateur au Canada.
+Kathy has been published in periodicals including Flute Talk, The Instrumentalist, National Association of College Wind and Percussion Instructors (NACWPI) Journal, and Canadian Music Educator/Musicien éducateur au Canada.
+She has publications forthcoming in Music Educators Journal and Teaching Music, both publications of the National Association for Music Education.
 Kathy was the first-place winner in the Arts Division of the 23rd Annual Ohio State University Hayes Graduate Research Forum in 2009.
-She has presented for The Midwest Clinic International Band and Orchestra Conference, Music Educators National Conference Eastern Division Conference, National Association for Music Education Eastern Division Conference, Ohio Music Educators Association Conferences, New Jersey Music Education Association Conference, Outreach Scholarship Conferences, Pennsylvania Music Educators Association Conference, Florida Music Educators Association Conference, and at National Flute Association Annual Conventions.
+She has presented for the National Association for Music Education Research and Teacher Education National Conference, The Midwest Clinic International Band and Orchestra Conference, Music Educators National Conference Eastern Division Conference, National Association for Music Education Eastern Division Conference, Outreach Scholarship Conferences, Pennsylvania Music Educators Association Conference, National Flute Association Annual Conventions, and music education conferences in numerous states.
+Kathy’s book, Modal Exercises for Double- and Triple-Tonguing Mastery, published by ALRY Publications in October 2012, received distinction as a finalist in the National Flute Association’s Newly Published Music competition.